paultechguy/CloudflareDdns.NET/README.md

 # DdnsUpdate.NET (Email and CloudFlare Support)

-This Windows/Linux application provides a pluggable architecture to initiate actions when an external IP address changes.
-By default, the application is distributed with two ready-to-use plugins when an external IP address changes:
+This Windows/Linux application provides a pluggable, extensible, architecture to initiate actions when an external IP address changes.
+By default, the application is distributed with ready-to-use plugins to detect and take action when an external IP address changes.
+These plugins are:

 - Cloudflare: Update DNS records when using the Cloudflare dynamic DNS (DDNS) API.
 - Send an email notification using an SMTP server.